fifth-postulate/4_rules_simple_design/code/fizz_buzz.md

 end
 ```

 The tests pass, but we copied some code.
-Let's make a mental note of that.
+Let's make a note of that.
 We
 also have a note about the expression of intent in our test code.
 We will
 address that first.